 Are you tired of spending most of your free time preparing food?
 Would you like to save time and money in the kitchen and yet still be able to eat healthy, delicious meals?
-In this video we’re sharing 8 time saving tips for nutritious food prep that can reduce stress at mealtimes.
+In this blog we’re sharing 8 time saving tips for nutritious food prep that can reduce stress at mealtimes.

 Trying to figure out what you’re going to eat everyday can be stressful.
 Being mindful and thinking ahead about what meals you’re going to prepare can increase the likelihood that you’ll choose healthy options.